viamrobotics/docs/docs/components/camera/esp32-camera.md

 {{< alert title="Software requirements" color="note" >}}
 To use this model, you must follow the [Micro-RDK Development Setup](/installation/micro-rdk-dev/), which enables you to install and activate the ESP-IDF.
-At the step [Generate a new project from the micro-RDK template](/installation/micro-rdk-dev/#generate-a-new-project-from-a-template) where you create a new project with `cargo generate`, select the option to include camera module traits when prompted.
+At the step [Generate a new project from a template](/installation/micro-rdk-dev/#generate-a-new-project-from-a-template) where you create a new project with `cargo generate`, select the option to include camera module traits when prompted.
 Finish the [Micro-RDK Development Setup](/installation/micro-rdk-dev/) and return to this guide.
 {{< /alert >}}